 Don’t Fall Short on Shingles: How to Estimate Materials for Roofing Projects

-In this excerpt, you’ll learn how to calculate the quantity of shingles you’ll need for a roofing job.
-I’ll describe two methods for determining the area of a roof and how to gauge the number of extra shingles you’ll need for waste, overlaps, and starter shingles.
+But don’t fret–In this excerpt from Roofing with Asphalt, I describe three reliable methods for determining the area of a roof, plus I’ve included tips for estimating the number of extra shingles you’ll need for waste, overlaps, and starter shingles.

 Roof shingles are sold by both the bundle and by the square.
 A square of shingles is the quantity needed to cover 100 sq. ft. of roof.
 Shingles are packaged in paper- or plastic-wrapped bundles designed to be light enough for a person to carry, so heavier shingles require more bundles per square.
 Three bundles to a square is most common, which applies to most three-tab strip shingles and some lightweight laminated shingles.
 Heavier three-tabbed shingles and laminated shingles require four, or sometimes five, bundles to cover a square.
 When shingles come three bundles to the square, there are 29 standard-sized shingles (12 in. by 36 in.) in each bundle.